-The Prime Sponsor of the foregoing resolution is County Attorney Geri Bonzon-Keenan.
+The Prime Sponsor of the foregoing resolution is County Attorney Geri Bonzon-Keenan and the Co-Sposoner is Commissioner Sally A. Heyman.
 It was offered by Commissioner , who moved its adoption.
 The motion was seconded by Commissioner and upon being put to a vote, the vote was as follows: